 Time to fold: About 5 minutes.

-Origami Windmill Instructions
+Origami Windmill Instructions Step by Step

-To make the origami pinwheel spin, push a map pin through the centre and attach it to a stick or a length of wooden dowling rod.
+To make the origami pinwheel spin, push a map pin (like this) through the centre and attach it to a stick or a length of wooden dowling rod.
 The origami windmill will spin if you tap it with your finger, blow on it, or take it outside if there is a light breeze.

 I’d love to hear your views on this origami windmill/pinwheel or any other beginner origami models.
 Feel free to let me know what you think in the comments below, or you find can me on Instagram or Twitter.
 Check out my Pinterest boards too!